HOME

 ASHLAND (Or.), Aug.
 10.

-I left Thursday night just before midnight, and rode all the night through in the beautiful moonlight on the top of the stage, which I found much pleasanter than when I passed over the same road in the hot sun on the Saturday before; and one of the grandest and most beautiful views I ever saw I witnessed from near the top of the Siskiyou Mountains, as I looked back toward old Shasta.
+I left [Yreka] Thursday night just before midnight, and rode all the night through in the beautiful moonlight on the top of the stage, which I found much pleasanter than when I passed over the same road in the hot sun on the Saturday before; and one of the grandest and most beautiful views I ever saw I witnessed from near the top of the Siskiyou Mountains, as I looked back toward old Shasta.
 The sun had just risen, and shone with a strong and clear light on the immense snow fields which towered far above all the surrounding mountains and clothed the grand old monarch with a robe of the purest white.
 Not a dark spot could be seen on his whole glowing face, and his broad shoulders at all points were draped with the spotless ermine, while from the crown of his head down as far as could be seen, the pure white robe fell in deep folds, like the veil of

 A JEWISH BRIDE